This site requires a more recent version of Adobe Flash Player to function properly.

 Demographic specification for advertisers

-Pandora streamed about 14 billion hours of music in 2012, registering a growth of 70% over 2011.
+Pandora streamed about 21.1 billion hours of music in 2015, registering a growth of more than 5% over the preceding year.
 As Pandora streams music, it can precisely tell the audience size at any given time.
 It allows advertisers to reach individual listeners based on their age, gender, zip code and music preference.

 Growing smartphone market